 4. Take advantage of downtime.

-Spending every moment of your trip doing work only adds to the stress of travel.
-Use short lulls in your trip to unplug, recharge, and explore when possible.
+Spending every moment of your trip on work only adds to the stress of travel.
+Use short lulls in your trip to unplug, recharge and explore when possible.

 If you have some downtime on a long flight or train ride, why not get ahead on some work?
 You may not have all the resources you need, but if you can take care of backlogged work before you arrive, it may reduce stress.

 This is a good tip in general, but it's especially relevant when you travel.
 Lack of sleep can raise stress levels and reduce cognitive function.
 It can be difficult to maintain healthy sleep patterns while you travel, especially if there is a time difference, but making the effort will go a long way in reducing potential stress.

 7. Make arrangements.

 The more you plan, the less stress you'll have come trip time.
 If you leave anything up to chance, the likelihood that problems will arise increases dramatically.
 Book a hotel and transportation as soon as you've committed to making the trip, and don't forget about the little things, like scheduling appointments or car service.